markyoder/wasp_clone/waspexpr/README.md

 # Expression Engine
-The expression engine facilitate numerical and string expression evaluations that are integrated into other Workbench Analysis Sequence Processor components.
+The expression engine facilitates numerical and string expression evaluations that are integrated into other Workbench Analysis Sequence Processor components.

-### Arithmetic and Algabraic Operators
+### Arithmetic and Algebraic Operators
-The Expr engine supports regular arithmetic and algabraic operations.
+The Expr engine supports regular arithmetic and algebraic operations.

 | Operation      | Result              |
 |----------------|---------------------|